 Cases where behaviour has been enough to cause the judge to gulp are extreme and include where the wife shot her husband with a shotgun, where the husband committed incest with children of the family, and where the wife tried to stab her husband with a knife.

-As indicated, it would need to be very serious conduct before the court changes its’ opinion on the split of the money, and adultery is unlikely to be serious enough.
+As indicated, it would need to be very serious conduct before the court changes its opinion on the split of the money, and adultery is unlikely to be a serious enough reason.
 It is, however, essential that your solicitor has all the facts.
 The rule that I always work to is that I would rather know too much information than not enough.

 What happens if you have committed adultery?